Compensation Committee Charter

 Compensation Committee Charter Quick Links

-The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of NIC Inc. (the "Company") is to: (a) discharge the responsibilities of the Board relating to compensation of the Company’s executive officers, (b) review and approve such reports and discussions on executive compensation by management or the Committee as are required by law or deemed appropriate by the Committee, including reports and discussions for filing with the Securities and Exchange Commission, (c) prepare an annual Committee report for inclusion in the Company’s proxy statement and Annual Report on Form 10-K, (d) oversee the evaluation of the Company’'s executive officers, (e) establish and periodically review and revise the Company’'s executive compensation policy to align it with the Company’'s objectives, (f) establish and periodically review and revise the Company’'s succession management plan, and (g) review such reports and discussions on director compensation as are required by law or deemed appropriate by the Committee, including reports and discussions for filing with the Securities and Exchange Commission, and to periodically review and recommend to the Board, director compensation levels from time to time.
+The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of NIC Inc. (the "Company") is to: (a) discharge the responsibilities of the Board relating to compensation of the Company’s executive officers, (b) review and approve such reports and discussions on executive compensation by management or the Committee as are required by law or deemed appropriate by the Committee, including reports and discussions for filing with the Securities and Exchange Commission, (c) prepare an annual Committee report for inclusion in the Company’s proxy statement and Annual Report on Form 10-K, (d) oversee the evaluation of the Company’'s executive officers, (e) establish and periodically review and revise the Company’'s executive compensation policy to align it with the Company’'s objectives, and (f) review such reports and discussions on director compensation as are required by law or deemed appropriate by the Committee, including reports and discussions for filing with the Securities and Exchange Commission, and to periodically review and recommend to the Board, director compensation levels from time to time.

 II.
 Committee Membership